Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/security/authentication/altinn-platform/_index.md

 This is needed when resources requiring authentication and authorization is requested.

-This will typical be API's that expose, or updates data own by an end user/party.
+This will typical be API's that expose, or updates data owned by an end user/party.

 ## Overall Authentication architecture
 There are several requirements to an authentication architecture for Altinn Apps / Altinn Platform.
 The most important is

-- Needs to be supported by different types of application frameworks
+- Needs to be supported by different types of [application frameworks](https://en.wikipedia.org/wiki/Application_framework)
 - Needs to support end users accessing Altinn Apps / Altinn Platform through a web browser running the REACT application
 - Needs to be safe against XSS attacks.
 - Needs to support scenarios where users are accessing through external systems or mobile apps